 4. Find a Job

 This movement has already helped so many individuals and will help so many more.
 I’m proud to call myself a part of it and can’t wait to see it continue to flourish.
-The time for Functional and Integrative Medicine is now, and we would love to have you join us!
+The time for Integrative and Functional Medicine is now, and we would love to have you join us!
 Are you up for the task?

 Integrated Connections is the leading-edge healthcare staffing firm that specializes exclusively in Integrative and Functional Medicine career placements.
 We are the official “connector” in the field and actively seek to promote all the available opportunities.
 Our goal is to connect you to the best opportunity for your skills and aspirations.

-Sign up here for our monthly jobs announcement eBlast and newsletter and explore our Integrated Connections Academy which hosts eCourses designed specifically for professionals in the field of Integrative, Lifestyle and Functional Medicine.
-Our course will guide you through the processes of developing your CV and cover letter and preparing for your interview.
+Sign up for our monthly jobs announcement and newsletter and explore our Integrated Connections Academy which hosts eCourses and career coaching designed specifically for professionals in the field of Integrative and Functional Medicine.
+Our course will guide you through the processes of developing your CV and cover letter and prepare for your interview.
+We also offer career coaching to job seekers who want extra support in creating their CV, resume and cover letter.